itu-algorithms/itu.algs4/README.md

 # Algs4 for Python

-Translation of the Java code in "Algorithms 4th edition" by Sedgwick and Wayne to python3.
+This repository contains the Python3 version of the Java code in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne.

-In this guide we will go through a step by step guide of how to install python 3 and the algs4 package.
+## Installing Python on a Windows machine

-# Installing Python on a Windows machine
+This guide describes step by step how to install Python3 and the algs4 package.
 The goal is to go from this:
 ```
  'python' is not recognized as an internal or external command,